 And even the death of Ilyich

-became a great communist organizer
+became a great communist organizer.

 Lenin will live in the hearts of the proletariat and will remain the rallying point for world revolution.